 What can you do that stands out a little?

 Red stands out.

 Red also is associated with a lot of delivery companies.
-Grubhub and Doordash give out red shirts.
+Grubhub and Doordash give out red shirts (or Grubhub did until they were bought out).
 I found that even without their logos, my wearing red was often enough to suggest that I'm here to pick up a delivery.

 In fact I have some red polos with the Independent Delivery Contractor logo.

 I have had a couple of times where someone mistook the red for Doordash.
 Usually that's an issue with an Uber Eats delivery where there really isn't an associated color.
 Even then, the shirt did its job – it communicated that I was there for a delivery.